Gladysmugohmambo/my-first-task/README.md

 # my-first-task
 project task
-Repository for django two factor demonstration
+Repository for django my firsttask

 Clone this repository to your machine